 Navigate Medicare, Medicaid and any other health care benefits he or she may be receiving. this may include:

-- Help your loved one locate his or her will, living will, health care or durable power of attorney, and any trusts that may exist.
-If he or she doesn't have these documents, have your loved one consider setting up any that are appropriate.
+- Help your loved one locate his or her will, living will or health care directive and any trusts that may exist.
+Review them with an attorney to ensure all are up-to-date and in line with your loved ones wishes.
+If your loved one doesn't have these documents, consider setting up any that are appropriate.

 - Offer to accompany your loved one to meet with a financial advisor to review savings and investments, including Individual Retirement Accounts (IRAs), 401(k) accounts, and life insurance and annuities.
 Ensure beneficiaries are up-to-date.